TheAlyxGreen/ALG-BF/README.md

 There are some known problems/limitations:

 - The maximum amount of loops is low and may cause a problem in some scripts
-- There is no way to toggle compiling on type and could cause performance issues
-- There is no way to step through instructions one-by-one to troubleshoot
 - Copy/Paste only work through keyboard shortcuts, not the context menu

 Future versions of this program may address some or all of these problems, but for the time being, this is the best